mooleshacat/minerboot/README.md

 ----
 ### MinerBoot Legal Stuff:
-minerboot - set up and run miner on boot
+minerboot - A script to set up and run NVIDIA miner(s) on boot

 Copyright (C) 2019 LeshaCat